lazyfuhrer/crypto-wallet-rust/README.md

 ```bash
 my-eth-tool create
 ```
-- This command generates a new Ethereum wallet.
+- This command generates a new Ethereum wallet key pair.

 ### 2. Send Ether to Another Address